Why study secondary education at the University of Maine?

 Our undergraduate program

 The secondary education program builds on strong partnerships the College of Education and Human Development has created with school districts locally, statewide and internationally.
 This gives students the chance to combine academic work in a university environment with field-based work in a wide range of settings.
 Our students are prepared to teach and work in diverse educational situations.
 The curriculum allows an in-depth exploration of such topics as multiculturalism in the classroom, adolescent psychology and adapted instruction for students with disabilities.
 Students who are interested in teaching a particular subject, such as science, social studies or history, are able to tailor their coursework to their career goals.
+Areas of specialization include English, life/physical sciences, social studies, math, and world languages.
 A diverse range of student-teaching and internship opportunities ensures that our graduates are prepared to teach in a variety of classroom settings.

 The College of Education and Human Development has a nationally recognized Advising Center, which assists students in their first two years at UMaine.
 As juniors and seniors delve deeper into their major, they work closely with faculty advisers who provide academic and professional guidance.
 We also offer introductory seminars to acquaint students with program requirements and expectations.
 Our students have opportunities to build their technological skills, while learning how to utilize technology to enhance the learning of middle and high school students.